 The Institute sends Members Permanent Identity Card to all the candidates on admission as Member of the Institute.
 The Identity Card is useful for identification of the candidate at the examination venues and should therefore be kept safe and should not be tampered.
-In case a member does not have the membership identity card he/she should apply for a duplicate identity card.
-The member should send the application to respective zonal office for issuing duplicate identity card duly affixed with their photograph, with two specimen signatures on the box provided along with a demand draft of Rs 50/- favouring 'Indian Institute of Banking & Finance' payable at Mumbai, Chennai, Kolkata or New Delhi as the case may be.
+In case a member does not have/lost the membership identity card he/she should apply for a duplicate identity card through the institute’s website and have to make the payment using debit/credit card or net banking.
+The fees for Duplicate I-Card is Rs.342/-.

 Examinations are conducted in on-line as well as in off-line (paper and pencil) mode.
 The examinations are conducted in fully objective type questions with multiple choice answers.
 In case of JAIIB each examination is for 120 questions (70 questions carrying half mark, 35 questions carrying one mark and 15 questions carrying 2 marks drawn from all the units of the courseware, IIBF vision etc) to be completed/attempted in 120 minutes.
 CAIIB examinations are also for 120 minutes but contain 100 multiple choice questions including 40 or so questions of case lets and situation analysis or problem solving).
 Questions will be based on information, knowledge, conceptual grasp and application of concepts.
 Examinations are held on three Sundays (one paper on each Sunday).
 The dates of the examinations are announced well in advance.
 The candidate may take note of the examination dates carefully.
 Examinations are conducted at around 275 centres across the country